 One of the critical milestones in starting a business is registering your company with your secretary of state or regional business authority.
 Several factors go into registering a business, including the type of business you have, the size of your business, and the state in which you live.

-The U.S. Small Business Administration suggests that every new business requires a license or permit at the federal, state, and/or local levels.
-Moreover, note that some states require you to register your new business if the trade name under which it operates differs from its legal name.
-In most states, you can meet this requirement by registering a DBA (doing business as).
+Registering your business with the secretary of state or regional business authority is an essential milestone.
+Every new business requires a license or permit at the federal, state, and/or local levels.
+Note that some states require you to register your new business if the trade name under which it operates differs from its legal name.

 Any business endeavor requires some startup spending, and a candle business is no exception.